 Make all code changes part of an overall plan - simply pair commits with tasks.
 Besides generating valuable traces that can later be used in an audit or documentation of your trail, it also enables you to track the pace of the team and maintain a burn-down chart.

-To integrate means to merge your code on to the same branch as the one your colleagues are working on.
 So obviously if your code breaks something you are potentially jeopardizing the work space - and pace - of your team mates as well.

 To have a pristine integration branch means that it is buildable at all times.